RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/KnightRider.rst

                redpitaya> /opt/redpitaya/bin/fpgautil -b Knight_rider.bit.bin

 **Congratulations!!!
-You have successfully created the Knight rider project!
-Watch the glorious light show you have just created :).**
+You have successfully created the Knight rider project!**

 If you want to roll back to the official Red Pitaya FPGA program, run the following command: